- Event Calendar

 The headwaters of the Conasauga and Jack’s rivers originate within the Cohutta Wilderness, a federally-protected wilderness area located in the mountains of north Georgia and southeast Tennessee.
 As a result, our snorkeling destination, located at the edge of the expansive Cohuttas, provides visitors with the chance to experience one of the most biologically diverse sections of river in North America.
 The two remote mountain rivers offer wildlife miles of unspoiled sanctuary and are home to over 70 species of fish - twice as many than are found in the entire western United States.
 Some of these species are found nowhere else on Earth.

-Watch a video from last year's Conasauga River Snorkel below (change quality to HD for best viewing):
+Watch a video from the 2012 Conasauga River Snorkel below (change quality to HD for best viewing):

 Finished in 1940 by the Civilian Conservation Corps on the southwestern edge of the remote Cohutta Wilderness, the 19-acre spring-fed Lake Conasauga is Georgia's highest and one of its most beautiful mountain lakes.
-The lake and its campgrounds will be location of the Friday and Saturday evening campout.
+The lake and its campgrounds, or a nearby group camping area, will be the location of the Friday and Saturday evening campout.

 A contingent of Georgia Conservancy campers will meet in Chatsworth on Friday evening and carpool into Lake Conasauga (as the drive alone can seem treacherous if it is your first time in the Cohuttas).